tungstenfabric/tf-specs/R21.3/ECMP_Flow_Stickiness.md

 k8s and openshift
 Feature test link - https://junipernetworks.sharepoint.com/:x:/s/contrail-india-dev/EVwTkI1U8G5Kszf1b9l1vjcBK5Caj2GOLrQ3QOqllznj8A?e=wYRzuL

+# 11. Unsupported scenario

+ **Setup**: Deployment of 2 pods in 2 computes, one in each.

+ **Trigger**: Scale-up

+ **Result**: Flow stickiness may break.

+ **Reason**: Before scale-up flow will be non-ecmp with respect to the compute forwarding the traffic.
+After scale-up it will become an ecmp flow which will trigger rehashing.

+ Flow stickiness only works if flow is ecmp before and after scale up/down.

-# 11. Documentation Impact
+# 12. Documentation Impact

 NA

-# 12. References
+# 13. References

 NA